 If your loved one was a responder or survivor who died as a result of their 9/11-related cancer, illness, or physical health condition, you may be entitled to receive an award from the VCF to recover their loss of earnings, burial costs, replacement services loss, medical expenses, and other economic damages.
 However, it can be confusing to know what proof you should submit with your claim — and how to navigate the VCF’s regulations.

 The attorneys at The Dearie Law Firm, P.C. understand that the VCF regulations for filing a 9/11 economic loss claim for a deceased victim can be overwhelming and are committed to guiding the families of responders and survivors through the process.
-For a free consultation, call 1-800-2-DEARIE.
+Contact us for a consultation.